-Under Portuguese law the concept of a floating charge or a general charge over the assets of a company is not recognised.
-There are, however, specific assets (ie, assets in the public domain or linked to public services) which cannot be pledged.
-This will depend on a specific analysis of the assets.
+Under Portuguese law, the concept of a floating charge or a general charge over the assets of a company is not recognised.
+There are, however, specific assets (ie, assets in the public domain or linked to public services) that cannot be pledged.

-Security usually associated with real estate financing includes:
+Security usually associated with real estate financing includes the following.

-- Mortgage of property: Mortgages over real estate must be executed before a public notary (or equivalent official) and registered with the Land Registry Office, with such a register consisting in a condition of validity of the mortgage.
-If agreed between the parties, the mortgagee can become the beneficiary of the proceeds of the insurance entered into to cover the risks of the mortgaged property. - Assignment of revenues (consignação de rendimentos): The assignment of revenues secures the fulfilment of an obligation to the creditor who is entitled to be paid from the revenues of a real estate asset.
-The granting of this security requires a deed and must be registered in the Land Registry Office, and cannot exceed 15 years. - Pledge of shares/quotas: The pledge of nominative shares has to be recorded in the company's books as well as in the certificates or in the relevant security account if the shares are book-entry.
+- Mortgage of property mortgages over real estate must be executed with a public notary (or equivalent official) and registered with the Land Registry Office.
+Registration is a condition for the validity of the mortgage.
+If agreed between the parties, the mortgagee can become the beneficiary of the proceeds of the insurance entered into to cover the risks of the mortgaged property. - Assignment of revenues (consignação de rendimentos) the assignment of revenues secures the fulfilment of an obligation to the creditor who is entitled to be paid from the revenues of a real estate asset.
+The granting of this security requires a deed and must be registered in the Land Registry Office, and cannot exceed 15 years. - Pledge of shares/quotas the pledge of nominative shares has to be recorded in the company's books as well as in the certificates or in the relevant security account if the shares are book-entry.
 The pledge of the quotas must be registered at the Commercial Registry Office.
-In any case, the company's by-laws may require a shareholder's consent to the granting of a pledge.
-Without prejudice to the above, all pledges shall take effect against a company once it is informed in writing or it gives its express or tacit recognition thereof.

-- Book debt/receivables/insurances: A pledge or an assignment by way of security can be granted over receivables, which in both cases must be notified to a debtor.
+In any case, the company's by-laws may require a shareholders' consent to the granting of a pledge.
+Without prejudice to the above, all pledges shall take effect against a company once it is informed in writing or it gives its express or tacit recognition thereof. - Book debt/receivables/insurances a pledge or an assignment by way of security can be granted over receivables, which in both cases must be notified to a debtor.
 An assignment by way of security can be granted over future receivables, as long as these are determinable.
-Please note that Portuguese law admits assignments by way of security of rents arising from real estate leases. - Pledge of bank accounts: The preferred method is a financial pledge over the balance of specified bank accounts.
-The account bank must be notified of the pledge but is not required to give its consent. - Intellectual property: Intellectual property rights can be pledged and the pledge must be registered with the IP Institute (Instituto Nacional da Propriedade Industrial). - Personal guarantee fiança: The fiança is a personal guarantee, under which the guarantor, with his own assets, personally undertakes before the creditor the payment of the credit held by the creditor over the debtor.
+Please note that Portuguese law admits assignments by way of security of rents arising from real estate leases.

+- Pledge of bank accounts the preferred method is a financial pledge over the balance of specified bank accounts.
+The account bank must be notified of the pledge but is not required to give its consent. - IP IP rights can be pledged and the pledge must be registered with the IP Institute (Instituto Nacional da Propriedade Industrial). - Personal guarantee (fiança) the fiança is a personal guarantee, under which the guarantor, with his own assets, personally undertakes before the creditor the payment of the credit held by the creditor over the debtor.